 In this article, we’ll help you weigh your options and decide what kind of coverage plan may be right for you.
 We’ll compare MBI and extended warranties, then take a look at the best extended car warranty providers on the market.

-To start comparing quotes from our top-recommended providers, click below.
+To start comparing quotes from our top-recommended providers, click above.

 What is Mechanical Breakdown Insurance?